 Our policy on bullying is set out in a separate policy and acknowledges that, to allow or condone bullying may lead to consideration under child protection procedures.
-All staff are aware that safeguarding issues can manifest themselves through Peer on Peer abuse and will take action as set out in our Anti-bullying and Online Safety policies.
+All staff are aware that safeguarding issues can manifest themselves through child on child abuse and will take action as set out in our Anti-bullying and Online Safety policies.